Henry Hudson: Disappearance

 After the mutiny, Hudson's shallop broke out oars and tried to keep pace with the Discovery for some time.
-Pricket recalled that the mutineers finally tired of the David–Goliath pursuit and unfurled additional sails aboard the Discovery, enabling the larger vessel to leave the tiny open boat behind.
-Hudson and the other seven aboard the shallop were never seen again.
-Despite subsequent searches, including those conducted by Thomas Button in 1612, and by Zachariah Gillam in 1668–1670, their fate is unknown.
+Pricket recalled that the mutineers finally tired of the pursuit and unfurled additional sails aboard the Discovery, enabling the larger vessel to leave the tiny open boat behind.
+Hudson and the other seven aboard the shallop were never seen by Europeans again.
+Despite subsequent searches, including those conducted by Thomas Button in 1612 and by Zachariah Gillam in 1668–1670, their fate is unknown.

 Pricket's reliability

+While Pricket's account is one of the few surviving records of the voyage, its reliability has been questioned by some historians.
 Pricket's journal and testimony have been severely criticized for bias, on two grounds.
 Firstly, prior to the mutiny the alleged leaders of the uprising, Greene and Juet, had been friends and loyal seamen of Hudson.
 Secondly, Greene and Juet did not survive the return voyage to England (Juet, who had been the navigator on the return journey, died of starvation a few days before the company reached Ireland).
 Pricket knew he and the other survivors of the mutiny would be tried in England for piracy, and it would have been in his interest, and the interest of the other survivors, to put together a narrative that would place the blame for the mutiny upon men who were no longer alive to defend themselves.

 The Pricket narrative became the controlling story of the expedition's disastrous end.
 Only eight of the thirteen mutinous crewmen survived the return voyage to Europe.
 They were arrested in England, and some were put on trial, but no punishment was imposed for the mutiny.
 One theory holds that the survivors were considered too valuable as sources of information to execute, as they had travelled to the New World and could describe sailing routes and conditions.